Spirit of America Bookstore

 • 1942 Aug 13: U.S. premiere of Walt Disney's animated feature "Bambi" at New York City's Radio City Music Hall.

-• 1942 Sept 15: The aircraft carrier USS Wasp was torpedoed by a Japanese submarine; the badly-damaged ship was sunk by the U.S. Navy.
+• 1942 Sept 15: The aircraft carrier USS Wasp (CV-7) was torpedoed by a Japanese submarine south of the Solomon Islands at around 2:45pm; the captain ordered 'abandon ship' at 3:20pm; the badly-damaged ship was sunk by the U.S. Navy that evening.

 • 1942 Oct 3: President Roosevelt established the Office of Economic Stabilization.